digitalbiblesociety/dbp/doc/using_the_sdks.md

 </html>
 ```

-@todo a list of the possible "tags" and "operations"
+For a list of possible tags and operations, visit the [Swagger documentation](https://api.dbp4.org/docs/swagger/v4).
+The initial entries you'll see on that page (Bibles, Users, etc.) will each represent a "tag", and the entries underneath each tag (e.g. `get /timestamps`) will each, on their detail page, show the "route name" (the operation name, in our example above).

 ## Un-supported